 We spent 8 days in our Escape 2 traveling the South Island from Christchurch to Milford sound and back again.

-Wilderness kindly gave us two books that became our everyday companions on our trip, New Zealand Frenzy by Scott Cook and The Wildernest Camping Directory.
+Wilderness kindly gave us two books that became our everyday companions on our trip, New Zealand FreNZy by Scott Cook and The Wildernesst Camping Directory.
 Both gave us great ideas for places to see and freedom camp, and both are extremely detailed and fantastic tools for those travelling the country.

 Caleb and I had some ideas of places we wanted to end up, but no agenda of when we would arrive there.
 This made for the best kind of adventure, we drove a lot and stopped OFTEN.
 We would pick a destination to camp and take all day to get there.
 We saw so many incredible things and loved every moment of it.